15 Jun 63%

 “Tia, I really really need those.”
 I said apologetically.
 “Pretty please!
 I don’t know what’s going to happen if the next CCTV camera sees me.
 You know, those e-scooters might have autopilots too.
 Do you want us to be attacked by a horde of zombie hipsters?”

-It wasn’t that funny, but I tried and she cracked a smile out of pity.
+It wasn’t that funny, but I tried my best to be cool under pressure and she cracked a smile out of pity.

 “OK, take them before I change my mind.
 They have rhinestones, you know.
 I like them.”